AlexGreason/CharacterAutoencoder/README.md

 # CharacterAutoencoder
-experiments with deep convolutional autoencoders based on the Omniglot character dataset
+experiments with deep convolutional autoencoders based on the Omniglot character dataset from https://github.com/brendenlake/omniglot